Staff Writer

 The study has limitations that impact its reliability and generalizability.
 Among these is the self-reporting method of obtaining data from participants.
 In addition, the study did not control for unhealthy behaviors or habits in the study population like smoking and drinking that have also been previously associated with higher risk of cancers.

 It is also worthy to point out that the study did not claim or prove that having a lot of sex partners causes reproductive organ cancer.
-What it discovered is that there is a link between having a lot of sexual partners and cases of cancers in both women and men with a higher association in women.
+What it discovered is that there is a link or association between having a lot of sexual partners and cases of cancers in both women and men with a higher association in women.

 Takeaways